 Versailles is located in the Ile-de-France region and is about 12.43 miles from the capital city of Paris.
-Due to its distance, Versailles makes for an ideal day trip from Paris and can be included in short travel itineraries.
+Because Versailles is a city near Paris, it makes for an ideal day trip from Paris and can be included in short travel itineraries.

 King Louis XIV founded this French city of about 88,000 residents in the 17th century.
-Versailles is famous for the Palace of Versailles or, in French, Château de Versailles, where King Louis XVI and Marie Antoinette lived together.
+Versailles is famous for the Palace of Versailles or, in French, Château de Versailles (one of the most beautiful castles in France), where King Louis XVI and Marie Antoinette lived together.

 This is also where important treaties were signed, including the Treaty of Versailles that ended the First World War in 1919.
 The palace grounds also have a stunning formal garden for you to explore, designed by André Le Nôtre.